William758/ZetAspects/README.md

 Use r2modman or place inside of Risk of Rain 2/Bepinex/Plugins/

 ## Changelog:

+v2.5.7 - Automatically display or hide item/equipment entries in LogBook, RuleBook, and PickupPicker menus.
+If configured to make item aspects unobtainable, equipment aspect descriptions show total effects only.
+Reduce Impale damage to negate DotAmp effect.

 v2.5.6 - Fix NullRef preventing aspect drops and interfering with OnCharacterDeath.
 Only show LogBook entries if item/equipment is obtainable.